eisenefaust/factorio_tricks_iceberg/README.md

 - Prerotate with entities that dont have a rotation
 - Belt prio of closer side
   - In combi with that: mixed mining
-- When is belt faster than diagonal at blue tier
+- Walking around the corner on a belt is only faster than the diagonal at blue belt and above
 - Counting items with burner inserters
-- Logic requests multiplier
+- Logic requests multiplier (which also goes under 1x meaning you can use 0.1 to request 20 science packs into a requester chest instead of a full stack)
-- Storage of item in recipe changed assembler (manual and auto)
+- Storage of item in recipe changed assembler (manual and auto). when you manually change the recipe and assign it back you can amass extreme item counts. i can attest to it working to at least half a million steel)
 - Liquid ouput goes into input when recipe changed and same liquid
-- Pumpthrough with chemplant
+- Pumpthrough with chemplant (to turn a fully full pipe) outdated with 2.0
-- Speed modules being soletimes better for quality
+- Speed modules being sometimes better for quality module utilization. as in: very high quality quality module and one speed module being used resulting in higher utilization of said qmod.
 - Pppppp (Pantabo's Performant Power Pole Placement Plan) or blipi (Belt Lock Interrupt Placement Interpolation)
   - belt lock
   - must click and hold on belt as if you are going to drag it, bring cursor out of range, switch entities to what you want to place and then back to original belt.
 The game will place new entities between where you started to drag belts to where your cursor is, until it is out of range to place the new entity. you switch back to  the belt to have your movement make your cursor attach to the new position of the new belt position so you can place the next row or column of entities.
 In the example video, a belt is selected and the new entity is yellow inserter or power poles depending on the row, the furnaces are already placed to prevent new entities from being placed in those positions.
 The upgrade planner is used to prevent placing belts in the empty gaps.